 Radious Total War Mod – Anniversary Edition

 Team Radious are very good at their overhaul mods.
 Another success theirs being the Total War: Attila overhaul, and much of the same praise could just as easily apply to the team’s Rome II mod as well.
-If you had to install just one mod from this list for Rome II, this would be a very safe bet (although, technically, it’s a collection of about six mods you’ll need for the full package).
+If you had to install just one mod from this list for Rome II, this would be a very safe bet (although, technically, it’s a collection of about six mods).

 Like all of the Radious overhauls, it acts more like a suite of interlocking mods, all rolled into a single package, that flesh out in loving detail the campaign, battle system, economy, research, AI, and factions.
 This mod made it to the top of the Rome II Steam workshop subscription list for a reason.
-Be aware, however: if you’re installing on the Steam workshop this mod contains four parts, and you will need to install all of them for the mod to run properly.
+Be aware, however: if you’re installing on the Steam workshop this mod contains four parts, and you will need to install all of them.

 Divide et Impera